HappySeaFox/sail/FAQ.md

 It's always recommended to use the `SAIL_TRY()` macro to call SAIL functions.
 It's also always recommended to clean up in your code with the `SAIL_TRY_OR_CLEANUP()` macro if you need to.

-### Pointers to images, bits, etc. are always freed on error
+### Pointers to images, pixels, etc. are always freed on error

 Pointers that are modified by SAIL functions are always freed on error but may be left set to a non-NULL value.
 SAIL does not reset them to a NULL value on error.
 For example: